Tag

 GPT-5.5 vs Claude Opus 4.7 for Professionals: 2026 Comparison

-OpenAI's GPT-5.5 and Anthropic's Claude Opus 4.7 are the two flagship models for professional work in 2026.
+OpenAI's GPT-5.5 and Anthropic's Claude Opus 4.7 were two flagship models for professional work in early 2026.
 We compare context, pricing, knowledge cutoff, and which is the right default for documentation-heavy work.

 ChatGPT for Clinicians vs. Claude: What Actually Changes for Physicians, NPs, PAs, and Pharmacists